Tick Borne Illness

 - Check for any ticks that may have remained on the body after leaving camp.

 - Check under clothes, ticks tend to attach at points of constriction.

 - Lyme disease can be a tricky diagnosis for physicians to make and lab testing is not always reliable.
-If you develop symptoms of Lyme disease make sure you see your physician and let him or her know you have participated in outdoor activities in areas know to have Lyme disease.
+If you develop symptoms of Lyme disease, make sure you see your physician and let him or her know you have participated in outdoor activities in areas known to have Lyme disease.

-- If tested positive for Lyme disease or a tick related illness, you will be put on antibiotics and no symptoms should
+- If tested positive for Lyme disease or a tick related illness, you will be put on antibiotics and no symptoms typically remain or reoccur.

 - Posters at Camp

-- Effort is made to mow campsites/program areas prior to the Summer Camping Season
+- We mow campsites/program areas prior to and during the Summer Camping Season

-- Permethrin use is encouraged for camp staff
+- Permethrin use is heavily encouraged for camp staff

-- Fogging/treating an area with Permethrin is utilized in areas of dense
+- Fogging/treating an area with Permethrin is utilized in all campsites and program areas